 The Time of Performance for H.T.
 Dance/Chen Dance Center's CCEP grant concluded at the end of September, 2014.
-LMDC is currently processing a request for reimbursement from H.T.
-Dance but awaits previously requested supporting materials related to the reimbursement request in order to approve it for payment.
+A previously submitted request for reimbursement from H.T.
+Dance is being reviewed.
+However, LMDC continues to await certain supporting materials related to the requisition in order to approve it for payment.
 H.T.
-Dance's final request for reimbursement has not been submitted.
-LMDC will continue to work closely with H.T.
-Dance staff to secure all the required materials necessary in order to finalize reviews and processing of reimbursement requests.
+Dance's final request for reimbursement related to this project has is anticipated but has not yet been submitted.